 Candidate's Name: Advisor:

-Current GPA in combined professional ec ducation and area of specialization courses:
+Current GPA in combined professional educa ation and area of specialization courses:

-Discussed Self-Assessment of Dispositio ns []Yes[]No
+Discussed Self-Assessment of Dispositions []Yes[]No

-Comments or concerns regarding candida ate's dispositions:
+Comments or concerns regarding candidate's s dispositions:

-I recommend / do not recommend this tea acher candidate for admission to the Teacher Education Program.
+I recommend / do not recommend this teached er candidate for admission to the Teacher Education Program.

-Signature Date
+Signature

 School of Education Coordinator

-Praxis Core test scores or SAT/ACT scor re: Reading SAT Writing ACT Math
+Praxis Core test scores or SAT/ACT score: Reading SAT Writing ACT Math

 Judicial and Educational Record: Provost Student Services Athletics

 Signature Date

+Date

-Director of Education Internship Progr rams
+Director of Education Internship Programs s

 Hours of field experience completed:

 Evaluations satisfactory?

-Signature Date
+Signature Date 9

-TEP Interview Assessment

-Candidate's Name: Interview Date:

-Members of TEAC Present:

-4 - Target 3 - Acceptable 2 - Developing 1 - Unacceptable ay be denied admission to TEP or may be asked to re-interview.

-Specific comments about the candidate (Be specific for any category receiving a
+TEP Interview Assessment Candidate's Name: Interview Date: Members of TEAC Present: Interview Assessment: The ratings are 4 - Target 3 - Acceptable 2 - Developing 1 - Unacceptable Candidates receiving one or more 1s may be denied admission to TEP or may be asked to re-interview.
+Specific comments about the candidate's potential and responses: (Be specific for any category receiving a score of 1.)
+Candidate's Strengths: Candidate's Goal Areas:

-Candidate's Strengths:

-Candidate's Goal Areas:

-Overall Score: Rubric Score:

-Signature - Director of Teacher Education on
+Signature - Director of Teacher Education